tomjoht/tomjoht.github.io/_posts/2020/7/2020-07-26-reflecting-seven-years-later-about-layoff-evaluting-survey-data.md

 49 to 99 people isn't a large number of respondents.
 However, I allowed for a lot of freeform answers, and if you've ever tried to make sense of freeform answers from 50-100 people, you know it's a lot of work.
 Also, small sizes are often enough to gather a general trend, and these initial responses could always be used for a follow-up survey that is more informed and which has more precise multiple choice options.

 Respondents spent an average of 14 minutes completing the survey.
 Also, presumably they read the post series prior to taking the survey.
-Given the length of the post series (approximately 11,000 words), respondents probably spend at least 20 minutes reading, which is an indicator of their interest in the topic.
+Given the length of the post series (approximately 11,000 words), respondents probably spent at least 20 minutes reading, which is an indicator of their interest in the topic.

-I didn't collect details about companies, sectors, age, gender, years of experience, etc. The survey was meant only to be an informal survey to see if there was any validity about a correlation between org models and tech writer value.
+I didn't collect details about companies, sectors, age, gender, years of experience, etc. The survey was meant only to be an informal survey to see if there was any support for a correlation between org models and tech writer value.

 Also, I used branching in the survey, so if someone indicated that they were never laid off, I didn't ask them why they think they were laid off, and so on.

 In the following sections, I'll highlight the survey responses and provide some analyses.
 Note that with freeform responses, I identified key themes in responses and counted up their instances.
 Some people gave more than one reason.
 Because of that, the number of reasons won't correlate with the number of responses.
 Also, some people were laid off multiple times at different companies, and they explained differing reasons for each scenario.
+Finally, I had to interpret their responses into general categories.
 Again, you can browse the survey results (including all the freeform answers) [here](https://www.questionpro.com/t/PG9KAZh2hD).

 ## Survey responses